 Hot Tub Maintenance Course

 I bought Swim University’s Hot Tub Maintenance Course a while after I bought my first hot tub and struggled to maintain it.
-It was money very well spent and it has paid for itself many times over the years as I have saved by not needing to use as many chemicals as I did previously.
+It was very well spent and has paid for itself many times over the years as I have saved by not needing to use as many chemicals as I did previously.

 How close can a hot tub be to a house?

 Your new hot tub can be located anywhere you wish, provided the ground it sits on is strong enough to hold it and its water, which will weigh considerably when filled.
-This can be on a concrete foundation, on a deck, a floor indoors or even a rooftop terrace.
+This can be on a concrete foundation, on a deck, on a floor indoors or even on a rooftop terrace.

 The hot tub installation can also be up against a house wall if that suits your situation.

-If the hot tub is located directly up against a house wall, then you need to ensure that it is orientated with the side that is least likely to be opened to gain access to repair any problems.
+If the hot tub is located directly up against a house wall, you need to ensure that it is orientated with the side that is least likely to be opened to gain access to repair any problems.

 If you do not and, for example, you placed the side with the controls, pump, heater, and other components next to a wall, then having even a minor issue might prove a real headache as the hot tub will probably need to be drained and moved to gain proper access.